In this article:

-So if you want to represent your start-up costs in LivePlan, we recommend setting your forecast start date to the first month that has any financial activity, instead of the month when you start earning revenue.
+If you want to represent your start-up costs in LivePlan, we recommend setting your forecast start date to the first month with any financial activity instead of the month when you start earning revenue.
 That way, you can represent your start-up costs in the months before revenue begins, which results in more accurate cash planning.

 Start-up expenses vs. start-up assets